kekecsz/transparent-psi/README.md

 - **The frontend** handles user interactions (via HTML event listeners) like: inputs, selectable answers and key controls.
 It gets the available languages from the backend and loads the selected one.
 After every user interaction it sends a push request to the backend with a user data [wrapper object](wrapper_object.md).

 - **The backend** fetches the available languages from a [github repository](https://github.com/gy0p4k/transparent-psi-languages) and updates the fronted with it.
-It also accepts the endpoint calls from the frontend, store the user object in a local git repository and pushes it to github realtime.
-In github all the rows are public and stored in a [csv file](https://github.com/gy0p4k/transparent-psi-results/blob/master/results.csv).
+It also accepts the endpoint calls from the frontend, store the user object in a local git repository and pushes it to github in real time.
+In github all the rows are public and stored in a [csv file](https://github.com/gy0p4k/transparent-psi-results/).

 ## Technologies, resources